pshegde123/liri-node-app/README.md

 * Rotten Tomatoes rating,
 * Movie plot,
 * Actors.

-If no movie name is provided, then it defaults to "Mr. Nobody" movie details.
+If no movie name is provided, then it defaults to "Mr. Nobody" movie.

 ![](./images/moviethis.PNG)